-A PARENT OR ELIGIBLE STUDENT MAY OPT OUT OF THE RELEASE OF DIRECTORY INFORMATION FOR EITHER OR BOTH OF THESE PURPOSES BY SUBMITTING A

-WRITTEN OBJECTION TO HEADMASTER KEFFER.
+A PARENT OR ELIGIBLE STUDENT MAY OPT OUT OF THE RELEASE OF DIRECTORY INFORMATION FOR EITHER OR BOTH OF THESE PURPOSES BY SUBMITTING A WRITTEN OBJECTION TO THE HEADMASTER.
 GREAT HEARTS NORTHERN OAKS REQUESTS THAT SUCH AN OBJECTION BE SUBMITTED WITHIN THE FIRST FIVE SCHOOL DAYS OF THE 2018-2019 SCHOOL YEAR.

 If the School does not receive an opt-out form objecting to the release of directory information by the fifth school day of the school year, the School will assume that the parent approves release of directory information for the purposes described above.
 However, parents may alter their decision to restrict or not to restrict release of directory information by submitting a completed "Use of Student Photos and Directory Information Opt Out Form" or otherwise notifying the School in writing at any time during the year.
-Opt out forms will be distributed to students on the first day of school, and made available as part of the School's Student and Parent Handbook.
+The Opt Out Form has been made available as part of the School's Student and Parent Handbook (pg.
+26) and can be requested at the Front Desk as well.

-FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT Use of Student Photos and Directory Information Opt Out Form
+FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT

+Use of Student Photos and Directory Information Opt Out Form I